Abu Bakr al-Baghdadi: Sujidah al-Dulaimi

 According to several sources, Sujidah (sometimes referred to as "Saja") al-Dulaimi was the wife of al-Baghdadi.
 It was reported the couple had allegedly met and fallen in love online.
 Sujidah al-Dulaimi was arrested in Syria in late 2013 or early 2014, and was released from a Syrian jail in March 2014 as part of a prisoner swap involving 150 women, in exchange for 13 nuns taken captive by al-Qaeda-linked militants.
 Also released in March were her two sons and her younger brother.
 The Iraqi Interior Ministry has said, "There is no wife named Saja al-Dulaimi."

-Al-Dulaimi's family allegedly all adhere to ISIL's ideology.
-Her father, Ibrahim Dulaimi, an ISIL emir in Syria, was reportedly killed in September 2013 during an operation against the Syrian Army in Deir Attiyeh.
+Al-Dulaimi's family allegedly all adhere to IS's ideology.
+Her father, Ibrahim Dulaimi, an IS emir in Syria, was reportedly killed in September 2013 during an operation against the Syrian Army in Deir Attiyeh.
 Her sister, Duaa, was allegedly behind a suicide attack that targeted a Kurdish gathering in Erbil.
 The Iraq Interior Ministry has said that her brother is facing execution in Iraq for a series of bombings in southern Iraq.
 The Iraq government, however, said that al-Dulaimi is the daughter of an active member of al-Qaeda's affiliate in Syria, al-Nusra Front.

 In late November 2014, al-Dulaimi was arrested and held for questioning by Lebanese authorities, along with two sons and a young daughter.
 They were traveling on false documents.
 The children were held in a care center while al-Dulaimi was interrogated.

 The capture was a joint intelligence operation by Lebanon, Syria, and Iraq, with the US assisting the last.
 Al-Dulaimi's potential intelligence value is unknown.
 An unnamed intelligence source told The New York Times that during the Iraq war, when the Americans captured a wife of Abu Musab al-Zarqawi, the leader of al-Qaeda in Iraq, "We got little out of her, and when we sent her back, Zarqawi killed her."
 As of December 2014, al-Baghdadi's family members were seen by the Lebanese authorities as potential bargaining chips in prisoner exchanges.